-3.6 Cash and cash equivalents
+3.7 Cash and cash equivalents

-For the purpose of cash flow statement, cash and cash equivalents consist of cash in hand, balances with banks, highly liquid short-term investments that are convertible to known amount of cash and are subject to insignificant risk of change in value, and short-term running finances.
-Running finances under mark-up arrangements are shown with short-term borrowings in current liabilities on the balance sheet.
+Cash and cash equivalents are carried in the balance sheet at cost.
+For the purpose of cash flow statement, cash and cash equivalents consist of cash in hand, balances with banks, highly liquid short-term investments that are convertible to known amount of cash and are subject to insignificant risk of change in value, and short-term running finance.
+Running finances under mark-up arrangements are shown with short term borrowings in current liabilities on the balance sheet.

-3.7 Adoption of IFRS 9 - Financial Instruments
+3.8 Adoption of IFRS 9 - Financial Instruments